vikasswaminh/l2vpn-wireguard-trail/README.md

-write it as beautiful markdown for my github as personal as possible with little humour and intelligence combined MiniZT — A Tiny Cloud-Based Virtual Network (Free, Open, Modifiable)

-MiniZT is a miniature, hackable,  virtual networking system that lets you create your own L2/L3 overlay network using WireGuard, a Cloud Controller, and auto-join Linux/Windows clients.

-This project is meant for:

-Students & hobbyists exploring overlay networks

-Network engineers who want to understand ZeroTier-like architectures

-People who want a simple self-hosted virtual LAN/VPN for testing

-Anyone who wants to hack, fork, break, or rebuild everything freely

-There is no license, no restrictions, no permissions required.
-Do whatever you want with the code.
-Fork it, sell it, delete it, improve it — 100% free forever.

-This project is inspired by ZeroTier, but rewritten from scratch in three tiny scripts.

-🚀 What This Project Provides
-✔ A Cloud Controller

-A tiny Python API that generates a Network ID, registers peers, assigns IPs, and returns auto-generated WireGuard configs.

-✔ Linux Auto-Join Client

-A Bash script that generates keys, calls the controller, receives config, and starts WireGuard.

-✔ Windows Auto-Join Client

-A PowerShell client (≤20 lines) that automatically joins the network and brings up a WireGuard interface.

-✔ A ZeroTier-like Experience

-Network ID

-Auto-join

-Auto IP assignment

-WireGuard transport

-“Client appears inside same subnet on all machines”

-Works anywhere on the Internet

-🏗 Project Structure
-/controller.py        → Cloud controller & network ID generator
-/linux-join.sh        → Linux auto-join client
-/win-join.ps1         → Windows auto-join client
-/server.pub           → Server public key (generated during setup)

-🌐 How It All Works – High Level

-You run the controller on a public server.

-Clients (Linux/Windows) generate WireGuard keys locally.

-They send their public key to the controller.

-Controller assigns an IP (10.1.1.x) and returns a ready-made WG config.

-Client injects its private key into the template.

-Tunnel comes up → all devices appear on the same virtual LAN.

-This is exactly how ZeroTier/Headscale/Tailscale-style network controllers work — but rewritten to fit in your pocket.

-📡 1.
-Cloud Controller (Python)

-Create a cloud controller using:

-controller.py

-This exposes two API routes:

-POST /join → register peer + return config

-GET /info → view network status

-Run:

-pip install flask
-python3 controller.py

-It will automatically generate:

-a Network ID

-a peer IP allocator

-a WireGuard config template

-No database.
-No storage.
-Everything in RAM for simplicity.

-🐧 2.
-Linux Auto-Join Script

-Run on any Linux machine:

-./linux-join.sh

-It will:

-Generate keys

-Call controller

-Receive config template

-Insert private key

-Bring up wg0

-Machine is now reachable at:
-10.1.1.X (assigned by controller)

-🪟 3.
-Windows Auto-Join Script (PowerShell)

-Below is the full 20-line Windows client that you can include in your repo.

-⚡ wg-client.ps1 — Windows WireGuard Client (≤20 Lines)
-# Windows WireGuard Client - 20 lines
-param(
-    [string]$ServerIP = "1.2.3.4",
-    [int]$HostID = 2,
-    [string]$ServerPubKey = "PUT_SERVER_PUBLIC_KEY_HERE"
-)

-$wgPath = "$env:ProgramFiles\WireGuard\wireguard.exe"
-$keyDir = "$env:USERPROFILE\AppData\Local\wgkeys"
-$newPriv = "$keyDir\client.key"
-mkdir $keyDir -ErrorAction SilentlyContinue | Out-Null

-# Generate client private key if not exists
-if (!(Test-Path $newPriv)) {
-    wg genkey | Out-File $newPriv
-}
-$priv = Get-Content $newPriv
-$pub = wg pubkey | Out-String

-# Build config
-$config = @"
-[Interface]
-Address = 10.1.1.$HostID/24
-PrivateKey = $priv
-DNS = 1.1.1.1

-[Peer]
-PublicKey = $ServerPubKey
-Endpoint = $ServerIP:51820
-AllowedIPs = 10.1.1.0/24
-PersistentKeepalive = 25
-"@

-# Write config file
-$confPath = "$env:USERPROFILE\wg0.conf"
-$config | Out-File $confPath -Encoding ascii

-# Import + activate
-& $wgPath /installtunnelservice $confPath
-Start-Sleep -Seconds 2
-& $wgPath /up wg0.conf

-Write-Host "WireGuard client up.
-IP = 10.1.1.$HostID"

-🧠 How to Use the Windows Client

-Install WireGuard for Windows

-Save the script as:

-wg-client.ps1

-Edit your server’s public key:

-$ServerPubKey = "PUT_SERVER_PUBLIC_KEY_HERE"

-Run:

-powershell -ExecutionPolicy Bypass -File wg-client.ps1 -ServerIP 45.12.22.10 -HostID 5

-Your Windows machine will now join the overlay network as:

-10.1.1.5

-Requirements

-A Linux server with a public IP

-WireGuard installed on server & clients

-Flask (for controller)

-i know what you are thinking, yes we will do doing all that, Alternative High-Performance Methods for L2/L3 Overlays on Linux
-1. Kernel VXLAN (native)

-Hardware-offload friendly (NICs with VXLAN offload).

-Lower overhead than user-space solutions.

-Ideal for large multi-node L2 fabrics.

-2. Geneve (successor to VXLAN)

-Extensible TLV metadata.

-Better integration with SDN controllers (OVN, OpenStack).

-Increasing hardware offload support.

-3. GRETAP / FOU (Foo-over-UDP)

-Simple L2 tunneling with low overhead.

-GRETAP+FOU reduces GRE performance penalties.

-Suitable for site-to-site bridging or lab networks.

-4. L2TPv3 (Ethernet pseudowire)

-True point-to-point L2 circuits.

-Good for service-provider-style transparent Ethernet transport.

-Light and reliable, but not multi-point like VXLAN.

-5. EVPN + VXLAN (FRR + Linux)

-Enterprise-grade distributed L2 and L3 fabric.

-Uses BGP EVPN control plane.

-Scales to thousands of endpoints with MAC/IP route distribution.

-6. eBPF/XDP Accelerated Overlays

-Custom encapsulation in eBPF for ultra-low latency.
+# MiniZT — A Tiny Cloud-Based Virtual Network
+*Small enough to understand.
+Powerful enough to break.
+Free enough to fork without guilt.*

+MiniZT is a compact, hackable virtual networking system that lets you spin up your own L2/L3 overlay network using three things:

+- A microscopic Python Cloud Controller
+- A Linux auto-join client
+- A Windows auto-join client

+If ZeroTier had a tiny open-source baby and forgot to file the birth certificate, this would be it.

+## 🎯 Who This Is For

+- Students & hobbyists exploring overlay networks
+- Network engineers curious about how ZeroTier-like controllers actually work
+- Anyone needing a simple self-hosted virtual LAN/VPN for testing
+- People who enjoy breaking things, fixing them, breaking them again, then calling it “research”

+No license.
+No restrictions.
+No permissions.
+Fork it, sell it, burn it, rebuild it — **100% free forever.**

+Inspired by ZeroTier, rewritten from scratch in a few tiny scripts.

+---

+# 🚀 Features

+### ✔ Cloud Controller (Python)
+A tiny API that:
+- Generates a Network ID
+- Registers peers
+- Allocates IPs
+- Returns ready-made WireGuard configs

+### ✔ Linux Auto-Join Client (Bash)
+- Generates keys
+- Calls the controller
+- Receives a config
+- Brings up a `wg0` interface

+### ✔ Windows Auto-Join Client (PowerShell, ≤20 lines)
+A full working WG auto-join client that fits comfortably on a T-shirt.

+### ✔ ZeroTier-like Experience
+- Network ID
+- Auto-join
+- Auto IP assignment
+- WireGuard transport
+- Global L2/L3 virtual LAN

+---

+# 🏗 Project Structure

 Can outperform VXLAN in CPU-bound scenarios.